lexbailey/AOC2020_isabelle/README.md

 you can also build and run all of the solutions at once

+    make run_all

+And also test them against my input files and expected answers

     make test_all

 And just for fun there's a rule to build a PDF document